Torkel-Aannestad/OMDB-api/README.md

 ### OMDB

-- Adding bunzip2 to linux to extract the bz2 omdb files -
+- Added to Makefile to transfer csv data and import to DB

 ## Mailer